 See the recipe card for quantities.

-Prepare Buttermilk: Whisk together plant milk, half the lemon juice, and flax meal in a bowl.
+Step 1: Prepare the vegan buttermilk by whisking together plant milk, half the lemon juice, and a flax meal in a bowl.
 Let it sit until it curdles into a buttermilk-like texture.

-Stir brown sugar, those peach dice, and melted butter into the buttermilk mix.
+Step 5: Stir brown sugar, peach dice, and melted butter into the buttermilk mix.
 It’s starting to smell good!

 Hint: Feeling fancy?
 Drizzle a tablespoon of maple syrup and crank the oven to 390 ºF (190 ºC) for 3-5 minutes of caramelizing action.

 Step 9: Let the cake rest before serving.